Papaya is a member of the Caricaceae (Papaya) family and the Carica genus. Papaya is the most well

 known member of the 22 Carica species.

-usually replace each plant after 3 years.
-In residential settings, plants often last only four
+commercial plantations usually replace each plant after 3 years.
+In residential settings, plants often

 Leaf retention: Evergreen.